Baptisms, weddings and bereavement

-The Church of Scotland operates on a parish system – that means that each church is responsible for providing pastoral support for key events such as baptisms, weddings and bereavement, in the life of people living in the local parish.
-(For information on parish boundaries please see website).
+The Church of Scotland operates on a parish system – that means that each church is responsible for providing pastoral support for key events such as baptisms, marriage and bereavement in the life of people living in the local parish.
+(For information on our parish please click here).

 Sometimes, parents feel unable to make the vows of baptism, but would still like a service of thanksgiving and blessing for their child, and this too can be discussed.

 When a couple come to the point where they want to find out more about Christian marriage, they can approach the minister of the parish in which they live.
 The minister can help the couple prepare for their wedding day, and for their married life together.
 If you live in our parish area our minister would be pleased to talk with you about your marriage.

 When a loved one is unwell, anyone within the parish can contact the parish minister for support.
 Through its parish system, the Church of Scotland seeks to serve all, and the minister of Temple Anniesland Church would want you to contact her if she can support you in times of illness or bereavement.
 She can be contacted through this website, or in the case of a funeral, also through the undertakers.

 There are no charges for the minister’s time at funeral services or otherwise, but you may be asked to contribute towards heating and lighting, organist’s fee etc. If you have any further questions, please get in touch.